leynos/concordat-vale/docs/stilyagi-design.md

 - Defaults to `StylesPath = styles`, but honours the CLI/environment override so packages can opt into custom directory names without post-processing.
-- Injects `BasedOnStyles` using the discovered style directory names so the value remains consistent with Vale's casing rules or any explicit `--style` values coming from `STILYAGI_STYLE`.
+- Injects `BasedOnStyles` using the discovered style directory names, so the value remains consistent with Vale's casing rules or any explicit `--style` values coming from `STILYAGI_STYLE`.
 - Records `Vocab = <name>` only when a vocabulary is chosen so consumers are not